juananpe/javafxtutorial/README.md

   * Able to build a working runnable distribution zip file (Windows to be tested)
   * Able to open and run in IntelliJ without additional configuration
   * Able to run with from command line
+  * Able to properly load resources from resources/ folder

 ## Gradle Commands
 run in place: